SuperFlyTV/sofie-demo-blueprints/README.md

    - If you don't wish to demo the Slack integration, enter `http://localhost:3000` for the Slack webhook URL.
    - For this demo, we'll be using a media format of `1280x720p5000`.
 1. Ensure that [`playout-gateway`](https://github.com/nrkno/tv-automation-server-core/tree/master/packages/playout-gateway) is running and attached to the studio.
-   - Under the Studios heading, select Default Studio.
+   - Under the Studios heading, select your studio.
    - Scroll down to the Attached Devices section.
    - Click the plus icon (`+`) and attach the Playout gateway.
    - You'll be coming back to this section later to attach your vision mixer, CasparCG, and Sisyfos devices.